 On the other hand, in particularly demanding scenes, you might find that enabling HDR causes more distractions than improvements, so whether you should turn HDR and local dimming (Variable Backlight) on or off will vary from content to content.

-The ASUS ROG Swift PG27AQN uses an Ultrafast IPS panel by AU Optronics paired with the new Dual-Layer Voltage Driver, which together make for a rapid pixel response time speed required to keep up with the 360Hz refresh rate.
+The ASUS ROG Swift PG27AQN uses an Ultrafast IPS panel by AU Optronics paired with the new Dual-Layer Voltage Driver, which together makes for a rapid pixel response time speed required to keep up with the 360Hz refresh rate.

 There’s no noticeable trailing behind fast-moving objects at 360Hz, while the dedicated G-SYNC module with variable overdrive ensures no overshoot at lower refresh rates, as well as imperceptible ~1ms input lag and tear-free gameplay up to 360FPS.